arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 For each service there is always a default endpoint `{service abbreviation}.aliyuncs.com`, and a region specific endpoint as described above.
 From a functional perspective it does not matter which one you are going to call, but network-latency wise it does.
 So make sure to always call the endpoint in the region which is closest to your system, and avoid calling the standard endpoint since this is usually located in Singapore region or in some rare cases in Chinese regions which come with high latency and an unreliable network connection.

+The endpoints we just discussed are exposed to the public internet.
+In many scenarios, however, communication happens from inside a Virtual Private Network (VPC) with no outbound (inbound) internet access for security and isolation reasons.
+Calling these public endpoints is thus not possible.
+Luckily, every management endpoint also provides an internal endpoint which is only routable from within a VPC.
+These endpoints usually take on the following schema (note the additional `internal` sub-domain):
+`{service abbreviation}.{regionId}.internal.aliyuncs.com`

 Both HTTP and HTTPS are supported for all endpoints.
 We recommend to send requests over HTTPS for a higher level of security.

 Now that we have taken a look at how Alibaba Cloud Management APIs work let's discuss important technologies and methodologies that built upon that.